Session #2

 Supporting a diverse graduate student population

-Creating programming for under-represented students through our Centre for Graduate Mentorship and Supervision, Center for Graduate Professional Development, and Centre for Graduate Academic Communications.
+- Creating programming for under-represented students through our Centre for Graduate Mentorship and Supervision, Centre for Graduate Professional Development, and Centre for Graduate Academic Communications.

 Future conversations